robiot/zzCrack/README.md

 # zzCrack v2
 Ever forgot your password to a zipfile or you just want to crack the password for some reason, Then zzCrack is what you need

-This is a advanced tool to crack passwords on zipfiles by wordlists or bruteforce.
+This is an advanced tool to crack passwords on zip-files by wordlists or bruteforce.

 You can also save the current state in wordlist and return from it anytime